douglas86/history-of-london/README.md

 ![footer-mobile.png](assets%2Fimages%2Freadme%2Ffooter-mobile.png)

 - All external links change color when hovered on
-- The GitHub Profile page points to my profile on GitHub
+- The GitHub Profile page points to my profile on GitHub opening in a new tab
-- All the other links point to the wikipedia page where information was gathered
+- All the other links point to the wikipedia page where information was gathered opening in a new tab

 ---